spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 - An AKS cluster created as described in the [Create and Manage Azure AKS Cluster](./aks.md) guide.

-- A Linux based node pool configured as the system node pool as described in the [Create a System Node Pool](./aks#create-a-system-node-pool) section of the [Create and Manage Azure AKS Cluster](./aks.md) guide.
+- A Linux-based node pool configured as the system node pool as described in the [Create a System Node Pool](./aks#create-a-system-node-pool) section of the [Create and Manage Azure AKS Cluster](./aks.md) guide.

-- A second Windows node pool configured as described in the [Create a Windows Node Pool](#create-a-windows-node-pool) section.
+- A Windows node pool configured as described in the [Create a Windows Node Pool](#create-a-windows-node-pool) section.

 ## Create a Windows Node Pool